UltraStar-Deluxe/USDX/README.md

   * VERSION
   * UConfig.pas (also recompile the game after this)
   * variables.nsh (update both blocks when making the release and swap the comments, then after the release you only have to swap the comments back)
-- Create Windows portable version: zip the contents of the `game` directory
-- Create Windows installer:
-  * Install NSIS (also install the Graphics and Language components during setup)
-  * Copy the DLLs from `game` to `installer/dependencies/dll`
-  * `C:\...\makensis "installer/UltraStar Deluxe.nsi"` (this will take a while)
-  * The .exe will be placed in `installer/dist`

-Feel free to fork this project, modify it to your hearts content and maybe also do pull requests to this repository for additional features, improvements or clean-ups.